COPYRIGHT REMOVAL

 Transformative uses that substantially change the character of the work, like a “Weird Al” Yankovic song parody, would likely be permitted as fair use.

-A blog post that includes a screenshot from Game of Thrones as part of a review of the television show is also likely to be considered fair use.
+A blog post that includes a screenshot from Game of Thrones as part of a television show review is also likely to be considered fair use.
 A teacher who uses a photo of Martin Luther King, Jr. when teaching a civil rights class is also permissible under fair use.

-Ultimately, the specific facts and circumstances of the use of the copyright-protected content will be determinative.
+Ultimately, the specific facts and circumstances of using the copyright-protected content will be determinative.

 Section 230 of the Communications Decency Act